 For the Stage 1 PCI Registered Reports, we stimulated a dataset of 1000 participants using Qualtrics (Mage = 50.7, SD = 29.0; 263 females, 239 males, 250 others, and 248 rather not disclose).
 We provided a comparison of the target article sample and the replication samples in Table 2.

-We will recruit participants from Amazon Mechanical Turk using the CloudResearch/Turkprime platform (Litman et al., 2017).
-Based on our extensive experience of running similar replications on MTurk, to ensure high quality data collection, we employed the following CloudResearch options: Duplicate IP Block.
-Duplicate Geocode Block, Suspicious Geocode Block, Verify Worker Country Location, Enhanced Privacy, CloudResearch Approved Participants, Block Low Quality Participants, etc. We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballot stuffing, bot detection, security scan monitor, relevantID, etc.
+We will recruit participants from Prolific, a high-quality online participant recruitment platform commonly used in social science research (Palan & Schitter, 2018).
+To ensure that our sample only includes meat-eaters, we will use their “Diet” filter to exclude vegans and vegetarians.
+Additionally, to improve data quality and generalizability, we will include only participants with a 95% or greater approval rate and specify a gender balanced sample.
+We will also employ the Qualtrics fraud and spam prevention measures: reCAPTCHA, prevent multiple submission, prevent ballot stuffing, bot detection, security scan monitor, relevantID, etc.

 Assignment pay was based on the federal wage of 7.25USD/hour, per minute, so for example - 5-8 minutes survey would be paid 1 USD per participant.
 We first pretested survey duration with 30 participants to make sure our time run estimate was accurate and then adjust pay as needed.
 The data of the 30 participants was not analyzed separately from the rest of the sample other than to assess survey completion duration and needed pay adjustments.